ansys/pyedb/doc/source/index.rst

    The ``dotnet`` module is **deprecated and archived** with Ansys release 2026R1.
 Access the archived code and migration guide :ref:`here <archive>`.

-PyEDB is a Python client library that provides a high-level interface to create, modify, and analyze PCB designs by communicating with the ``ansys-edb-core`` gRPC service.

 Getting Started
 ===============